h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ec2-and-s3.rst

 - ``enable.path.style``: Specifies to override the default S3 behavior to expose every bucket as a full DNS enabled path.
 Note that this is a Minio recommendation.

-To pass in AWS credentials, create a ``core-site.xml`` file that contains your Access Key ID and Secret Access Key and use the flag ``-hdfs_config`` flag when launching:
+To pass in credentials, create a ``core-site.xml`` file that contains your Access Key ID and Secret Access Key and use the flag ``-hdfs_config`` flag when launching:

 ::